Substance Abuse and Addiction Treatment Resources in Ashland

 Charleston, WV 25311

 Established in 1953, Narcotics Anonymous helps promote long-life freedom from drugs in a similar way that Alcoholics Anonymous promotes freedom from alcohol addiction.
 This fellowship uses its version of the traditional 12 steps, and the meetings are supervised by an appointed sponsor who is experienced and knowledgeable with drug dependency issues.
 Members also enjoy a setup that provides anonymity (since most drugs are illegal) as well as a platform to discuss their experiences and knowledge on substance use disorders.
 If you are looking for Narcotics Anonymous meetings then you should visit the following locations.

 Ashland, KY 41101

 11620 Midland Trail Rd.

 Ashland, KY 41102

 SMART Recovery Meetings

 While the conventional 12-step approach has been successful in assisting millions of patients with their substance dependency issues, some may not be comfortable with the concept of a higher power.
 SMART Recovery meetings (Self-Management for Addiction Recovery Training) offer an alternative for recovering patients who prefer a more scientific program.
 The fellowship uses a four-point program that encourages self-empowerment, self-reliance and self-sufficiency in ensuring sobriety.
 Additionally, the group relies on the latest research on substance dependence.
-SMART Recovery meetings are available around Ashland and can be found at the places below.
+SMART Recovery meetings are available and can be found at the locations below.

 - Federal Correctional Institution